Ashenoy64/Upload-Download/README.md

 # File Upload and Download

-This project demonstrates how to upload and download files using Google Cloud Storage in Python.
+This project demonstrates how to upload and download files using Google Cloud and Firebase in Python.
 Google Cloud Storage is a powerful and scalable object storage service that allows you to store and retrieve any amount of data at any time.

 ## Getting Started